codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 **insert()**

 An associative array of data is passed into this method as the only parameter to create a new row of data in the database.
-The array's keys must match the name of the columns in $table, while the array's values are the values to save for that key::
+The array's keys must match the name of the columns in a $table, while the array's values are the values to save for that key::

 	$data = [